sogeuni/sogeuni.github.io/content/abs/commands/system-and-administrative-commands.md

 **mesg**

 Enables or disables write access to the current user's terminal.
-Disabling access would prevent another user on the network to [[./communications-commands#^WRITEREF|write]] to the terminal.
+Disabling access would prevent another user on the network to [[communications-commands#^WRITEREF|write]] to the terminal.

 > [!tip]
 > It can be quite annoying to have a message about ordering pizza suddenly appear in the middle of the text file you are editing.
 On a multi-user network, you might therefore wish to disable write access to your terminal when you need to avoid interruptions.

 **wall**

-This is an acronym for "[[./communications-commands#^WRITEREF|write]] all," i.e., sending a message to all users at every terminal logged into the network.
-It is primarily a system administrator's tool, useful, for example, when warning everyone that the system will shortly go down due to a problem (see [[../advanced-topics/here-documents#^EX70|Example 19-1]]).
+This is an acronym for "[[communications-commands#^WRITEREF|write]] all," i.e., sending a message to all users at every terminal logged into the network.
+It is primarily a system administrator's tool, useful, for example, when warning everyone that the system will shortly go down due to a problem (see [[here-documents#^EX70|Example 19-1]]).

 ```bash
 bash$ wall System going down for maintenance in 5 minutes!